rapind/sinatra-angular-sprockets-seed/README.md

-# App Skeleton Using Sinatra + Angular + Sprockets
+# Sinatra + AngularJS + Sprockets

+This is an application skeleton using Sinatra, AngularJS, and Sprockets.